codesmith-fi/sng/Readme.txt

 GLUT is used to initialize the rendering environment (window).
 This was implemented as a C++ sample and was also my very first OpenGL exercise.

+Developed under Windows and Visual Studio, will not probably work on e.g. Linux.

 -------------------------------------------------------------------------------

 The engine is designed to have a class for each actor in the 3D engine and the design should be pretty straightforward and easy to understand.
 In the current version all textures are rendered using a simple observer call to the materials own observer interface.
 This might change later when more complex textures are implemented.